 In this article, I explain who needs to taper prednisone and why tapering prednisone is necessary.
 Next I explain the scientific foundation of tapering.
 Finally, I conclude with some examples of prednisone tapers for different situations.
 Tapering schedules and tapering charts give examples of how you can minimize prednisone side effects.
 Four videos give explanations for each of these topics as well.

 It is important to understand that tapering is a slow process taking at least several weeks if not several months.
 There are different methods depending on your situation.
 Choose the prednisone taper chart that fits your situation.
+Plus at the end of this article you can download a printable prednisone taper chart.

 Tapering Doses of Prednisone is Like Flying an Airplane